ChmielewskiKamil/kchmielewski.xyz/content/posts/lsp-from-scratch-in-c.md

 <!--more-->

+## Prerequisites

+I am doing this as a way to learn more about C. Since you've landed at this pretty niche article I think you are more than competent person to implement the Language Server yourself.

+## What this article is and is not?

+The following article describes every single step that I took to implement an extremely simple implementation of the Language Server Protocol that has a single feature.

+## Intro

 Lately I've been dissatisfied with the current state of the art Language Server for Solidity programming language.
 I am reviewing lots of code every day and the fact that the Language Server is not able to provide the semantic token